hiteshchoudhary/apihub/CONTRIBUTING.md

 The commit message should start with the type, followed by a colon and a space, and then the descriptive message in present tense.

 Example:
-- feat: Add user authentication feature
+- feat: add user authentication feature
-- fix: Correct typo in README
+- fix: correct typo in README

 Please adhere to this format when making commits.
 This will help us maintain a clean and organized commit history.